Medical Reviewer

 icon

 The potential long-term effects of kratom use are still being studied, but there are concerns about various risks associated with prolonged and heavy use.
 Some potential long-term effects may include dependence, addiction, liver damage, gastrointestinal issues, and psychological symptoms such as anxiety and depression.
-Further research is needed to fully understand the long-term consequences of kratom use.
+Further research is needed to understand the long-term consequences of kratom use fully.

 01